CAAPIM/Releases/README.md

 #### ProGuard Compatibility
 The Mobile SDK for Android is compatibile with ProGuard, the open source tool used to make Android and Java apps smaller and faster.

-#### iOS Device Registration Redesign
+#### iOS Device Registration Improvment
-To properly handle how Apple handles device IDs during app uninstall/reinstall, we redesigned device registration in iOS SDK.
+To support how Apple handles device IDs during app uninstall/reinstall, we redesigned the device registration in iOS SDK.
 The redesign further minimizes "Device is already registered" errors, and allows SSO between apps that use different bundle identifiers.

-#### Do we add character limitation in email address in Known Issues? (hotfix item).
-#### iOS device registration
 #### Samsung SDS 1.0 Support ??
 #### Upload Large Files over HTTP (multi-part form data)

-#### Enhanced Proximity Login QR Code (Cordova)
+#### RS256 Support
+The Mobile SDK now supports the RS256 algorithm, increasing support beyond HS256 in previous releases.

 #### JWT Access Token Support

-The JWT access token is now supported by the CA Mobile API Gateway.
+The JWT access token is now supported by MAG.
 For more information, see [Token Configuration] (https://docops.ca.com/ca-api-management-oauth-toolkit/4-3/en/installation-workflow/configure-authentication/token-configuration).

 ### Deprecation Notices